Pangolin: Threats

 Pangolins are in high demand in southern China and Vietnam because their scales are believed to have medicinal properties in traditional Chinese and Vietnamese medicine.
 Their meat is also considered a delicacy.
 100,000 are estimated to be trafficked a year to China and Vietnam, amounting to over one million over the past decade.
 This makes them the most trafficked animal in the world.
 This, coupled with deforestation, has led to a large decrease in the numbers of pangolins.
 Some species, such as Manis pentadactyla have become commercially extinct in certain ranges as a result of overhunting.

 In November 2010, pangolins were added to the Zoological Society of London's list of evolutionarily distinct and endangered mammals.
 All eight species of pangolin are assessed as threatened by the IUCN, while three are classified as critically endangered.
 All pangolin species are currently listed under Appendix I of CITES which prohibits international trade, except when the product is intended for non-commercial purposes and a permit has been granted.

-China had been the main destination country for pangolins until 2018, when it was reportedly surpassed by Vietnam.
+China had been the main destination country for pangolins until 2018, where it was surpassed by Vietnam.
 In 2019, Vietnam was reported to have seized the largest volumes of pangolin scales, surpassing Nigeria that year.

 Pangolins are also hunted and eaten in Ghana and are one of the more popular types of bushmeat, while local healers use the pangolin as a source of traditional medicine.
+A 2025 study in Nature Ecology & Evolution found that opportunistic hunting for meat, rather than hunting for scales used in traditional medicine, is the primary driver of pangolin population declines in Nigeria.

 Though pangolins are protected by an international ban on their trade, populations have suffered from illegal trafficking due to beliefs in East Asia that their ground-up scales can stimulate lactation or cure cancer or asthma.
 In the past decade, numerous seizures of illegally trafficked pangolin and pangolin meat have taken place in Asia.
 In one such incident in April 2013, 10000 kg of pangolin meat were seized from a Chinese vessel that ran aground in the Philippines.
 In another case in August 2016, an Indonesian man was arrested after police raided his home and found over 650 pangolins in freezers on his property.
 The same threat is reported in Nigeria, where the animal is on the verge of extinction due to overexploitation.
 The overexploitation comes from hunting pangolins for game meat and the reduction of their forest habitats due to deforestation caused by timber harvesting.
 The pangolin are hunted as game meat for both medicinal purposes and food consumption.